Viasat/halite/doc/jadeite/tutorial/halite_notebook-j.md

 }
 ```

+Example of a "fixed" spec references that refers precisely to a given version of a spec.

 ```java
 {$type: tutorials.notebook/SpecRef$v1, specName: "A", specVersion: 1, workspaceName: "my"}
 ```

+Example of a "floating" spec reference that refers to the latest version of a given spec within whatever context the reference is resolved in.

 ```java
 {$type: tutorials.notebook/SpecRef$v1, specName: "A", workspaceName: "my"}
 ```

+Another kind of notebook item is the definition of a new spec.
+Notice in this case the optional flag only presents two options: either it is present and set to 'true' or it is absent.
+So it is truly a binary.
+The convenience this approach provides is that it is less verbose to have it excluded it from instances where it is not set.

 ```java
 {